 Hottentots Holland Nature Reserve

-The Hottentots Holland Nature Reserve, the focus of your day Tour, lies in the Hottentots Holland Mountains, some 90 kilometres southeast of Cape Town.
+The Hottentots Holland Nature Reserve, lies in the Hottentots Holland Mountains, some 90 kilometres southeast of Cape Town.
 The 42 000 hectare reserve stretches from Elgin in the south to beyond Villiersdorp in the north, and from the Stellenbosch Mountains in the west, eastwards to the Groenland Mountains.

 The terrain is rugged and mountainous, with altitudes ranging from 500 metres to 1590 metres.
 The Reserve is important for the conservation of mountain fynbos with approximately 1 300 species occurring here, including several rare and endemic plants.